Criminal Defense Lawyer in Irvine Providing Experienced Compassionate Legal Representation to Clients Throughout Southern California

 Attorney Bass handles the following types of criminal cases:

-Do not hesitate to contact the Law Office of Diane C. Bass, A Professional Law Corporation today at (949) 264-0696 for a free initial consultation.
+Do not hesitate to contact the Law Office of Diane C. Bass, A Professional Law Corporation, today at 949-577-8368 for your initial consultation.

 There are two main types of crimes in California: misdemeanors and felonies.
-While a misdemeanor offense is not as serious as a felony, a conviction can still lead to serious penalties, including jail time.
+While a misdemeanor offense is not as serious as a felony case, a conviction can still lead to serious penalties, including jail time and community service.